Percutaneous Nephrolithotomy (PCNL)

 - Haemorrhage — the most significant complication (transfusion <1–10%); risk rises with multiple/large tracts, non-balloon dilation, supracostal access, pelvic perforation, prolonged time, and large stone burden.
 Stepwise management: (1) place a nephrostomy tube (the source is usually venous), (2) clamp it to tamponade, (3) Kaye tamponade-balloon catheter, (4) angiography ± embolization, (5) partial nephrectomy as a last resort.
 Delayed bleeding is usually an AV fistula or pseudoaneurysm → selective arteriogram with transcatheter embolization.

-- Sepsis — best predicted by stone or renal-pelvic urine culture (fragmentation releases endotoxin and viable bacteria even when bladder urine is sterile); ~⅓ of stented patients are colonised (Enterococcus, S. epidermidis most common).
+- Sepsis — postoperative fever affects ~25% but frank sepsis only 0.3–2.5%; best predicted by stone or renal-pelvic urine culture (fragmentation releases endotoxin and viable bacteria even when bladder urine is sterile); ~⅓ of stented patients are colonised (Enterococcus, S. epidermidis most common).
+If purulent urine is met on access, do not dilate — place a nephrostomy, culture, and treat.

 - Renal-pelvis / ureteric perforation — minor perforations are tolerated with a low-pressure (Amplatz) sheath; a significant perforation requires termination and nephrostomy drainage.
 Intraperitoneal extravasation narrows the pulse pressure (rising diastolic) before ventilation difficulty or rising CVP.